-The US healthcare delivery system is not set up to provide acute care, and there are huge gaps in care especially if you are without health insurance or a person of color.
+The US healthcare delivery system is not set up to provide acute care.
+There are huge gaps in care, especially if you are without health insurance or a person of color.
 Without health insurance, you will most likely spend hours if not days in the ED and be discharged with minimal if any help.
 Or you may be transported to jail where you may or may not receive mental health care.
-If you felt suicidal and disconnected, your interaction with the healthcare system will add stress and validate your feelings of hopelessness, helplessness, and burdensomeness.
+If you felt psyache before your interaction with the healthcare system engaging with the system without an advocate will often validate your pain.
 I mention this to prepare you not to diss the system.

 Fortunately, not every person who is suicidal requires a visit to the ED.
 It’s more important to engage and listen.
 Most acutely suicidal patients actually want to live, but they are in pain and often can’t feel or see anything but pain and suffering.
 Knowing someone will listen without judgment can do more to talk a person down than a hostile encounter with 911 and the cops or a denigrating experience in the ED or spending days in jail.
 As Roald Michel eloquently stated, “You unconditionally walk with them.”

 The National Suicide Prevention Lifeline is available at 1–800–273–TALK (8255), 24 hours a day, seven days a week.
 The deaf and hard of hearing can contact the Lifeline via TTY at 1–800–799–4889.
 All calls are confidential. ” I’ve never called them.
-Based on research and experiences of patients I believe that’s a good place to start especially if you feel isolated.
+Based on patient experience, I believe that’s an excellent place to start.

 Suicide haunted my personal and professional lives.
 I struggle with feelings of not wanting to live and often feel hopeless and helpless.
 What prevents me from killing myself is my children.
 They keep me grounded by connecting me to life when I think my life has no value.
-Even then there are times I want the pain and suffering to end and convince myself it would be in their best interest if I didn’t exist.
+Regardless, there are times I want the pain and suffering to end and convince myself it would be in their best interest.

 As someone with multiple risk factors at high risk for suicide, it’s best to listen to the acutely suicidal person despite your personal views.
 Unconditionally walk with them!
 If that person trusts you enough to be vulnerable and reveal their feelings don’t betray that trust because the person mentioned suicide.
 That is a common mistake people frequently make instead of using common sense.
 Sometimes I needed to reveal my feelings to relieve the urge.
 The last thing a person in despair needs is a lecture or a biblical lesson about the sins of suicide or dismissal of their feelings.
 Summon your empathy and humanity to connect with a person asking for your help.

-I’ve learned that “happy” people don’t kill themselves but stressed people do or people with a low sense of well-being.
+“Happy” people don’t kill themselves, but stressed people do or people with a low sense of well-being.
 Could the cure for suicide reside in the hands of society?
 Could a culture of inclusivity where people feel connected reduce suicide?
-Since environment affects outcomes, what is the impact of imprisoning suicidal patients?
-Or the effect on the poor and homeless who lack access to mental health treatment except in prison?
+Since the environment vastly affects outcomes, what is the impact of imprisoning suicidal patients even if it’s the only alternative they have for mental health care?
+Poor and homeless people are the most affected.

-These are important questions to explore and research to eliminate the most preventable cause of death in our children.
+These are essential questions to explore and research to eliminate the most preventable cause of death in our children.